-We have audited the financial statements of Cassius Ventures Ltd. (the "Company"), which comprise the statements of financial position as at October 31, 2020 and 2019, and the statements of operations and comprehensive loss, changes in equity, and cash flows for the years then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Cassius Ventures Ltd. (the "Company"), which comprise the statements of financial position as at October 31, 2021 and 2020, and the statements of operations and comprehensive loss, changes in shareholders' deficit, and cash flows for the years then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at October 31, 2020 and 2019, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at October 31, 2021 and 2020, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards.